nus-cs2030s/2021-s2/docs/lab.md

 ## Lab Timeline

-The lab assignment is released before every Thursday at 8 am, with a deadline (usually one week after released) given.
+The lab assignment is released before every Thursday at 8 am, with a deadline (usually {--one week--} {++five days++} after released) given.
 You must submit each lab assignment before the deadline.

 ## General Advice